geoarrow/geoarrow/format.md

 is a list of xy vertices.
 The child name of the outer list should be "polygons";
 the child name of the middle list should be "rings"; the child name of the inner list should be "vertices".

+**Box**: `Struct<xmin: double, ymin: double, [zmin: double, [mmin: double>]], xmax: double, ymax: double, [zmax: double, [mmax: double>]]`

+An array of axis-aligned rectangles is represented as a Struct array containing four, six, or eight child double arrays with names corresponding to the dimension represented by the child.
+This was chosen to align with the covering column definition in the GeoParquet specification.

+The child fields MUST be named and ordered as follows for the given dimension:

+- XY: `[xmin, ymin, xmax, ymax]`
+- XYZ: `[xmin, ymin, zmin, xmax, ymax, zmax]`
+- XYM: `[xmin, ymin, mmin, xmax, ymax, mmax]`
+- XYZM: `[xmin, ymin, zmin, mmin, xmax, ymax, zmax, mmax]`

 ### Missing values (nulls)